-When a client from one domain accesses a service in a different domain or a service that resides in the same domain but uses a different port, the client initiates a cross-origin request.
+When a client from one domain accesses a service in a different domain or a service that resides in the same domain but uses a different port from the client, the client initiates a cross-origin request.
 If the service does not allow cross-origin resource access, the client cannot access the service.
 In this case, you can implement cross-origin resource sharing (CORS) to allow web application servers to support cross-origin resource access.
 This topic describes how to configure a CORS policy in a virtual service of Service Mesh (ASM) to implement CORS.

 CORS overview

 For security reasons, browsers restrict cross-origin HTTP requests that are initiated from scripts.
 To meet your requirements for cross-origin resource access, ASM allows you to implement CORS.
-CORS is a mechanism based on HTTP headers and allows a server to identify domains, schemes, or ports other than its own from which a browser permits loading resources.
+CORS is a mechanism based on HTTP headers and allows a server to identify domains, protocols, or ports other than its own from which a browser permits loading resources.

 The CORS mechanism supports two types of requests: simple requests and preflight requests.

-Simple requests:
+Simple requests

 A browser sends a cross-origin request.
 The Origin header is specified in the request.
 This indicates that the request is a cross-origin request.
-After the server receives the cross-origin request, the server determines whether to allow the request based on configured CORS rules.
+After the destination server receives the cross-origin request, the server determines whether to allow the request based on configured CORS rules.
 In response, the server returns the Access-Control-Allow-Origin and Access-Control-Allow-Methods headers to indicate whether the request is allowed.

-Preflight requests:
+Preflight requests

 The OPTIONS request contains the following headers: Origin, Access-Control-Request-Method, and Access-Control-Request-Headers.
-After the server receives the OPTIONS request, the server specifies the Access-Control-Allow-Origin, Access-Control-Allow-Method, Access-Control-Allow-Headers, and Access-Control-Max-Age headers in the response to indicate whether the request is allowed.
-If the preflight request is allowed, the browser sends the actual cross-origin request.
+After the destination server receives the OPTIONS request, the server specifies the Access-Control-Allow-Origin, Access-Control-Allow-Method, Access-Control-Allow-Headers, and Access-Control-Max-Age headers in the response to indicate whether the request is allowed.
+If the preflight request is allowed, the browser sends an actual cross-origin request.

 If a request meets the following three requirements, the CORS mechanism processes the request as a simple request.
 Otherwise, the CORS mechanism processes the request as a preflight request.